If you are looking for information on COVID-19 vaccines, please see our COVID-19 vaccines program.

 Missed vaccinations

-All Aboriginal and Torres Strait Islander children who have missed a routine childhood vaccination can get it free up until they turn 20 years old (25 years old for the HPV vaccine).
-Check the National Immunisation Program schedule and talk to your health professional if your child or adolescent has not had all the recommended vaccinations.
+All Aboriginal and Torres Strait Islander children who have missed a routine childhood vaccination can get it for free up until they turn 20 years old (25 years old for the HPV vaccine).
+Check the National Immunisation Program schedule and talk to your health professional or Aboriginal health worker if your child or adolescent has not had all the recommended vaccinations.

 Aboriginal and Torres Strait Islander children who missed a routine meningococcal B vaccine can get a catch-up vaccination for free up to the age of 2 years.